dsavineau/mangos-installer/README.md

           -v <version>    : Set MaNGOS version (classic|tbc|wotlk|cata) -h              : Print this help

-This script does all steps to install MaNGOS according GNU/Linux distribution :
+This script does all steps to install MaNGOS depending on the GNU/Linux distribution :

 * Install all dependencies (git, openssl, cmake, etc...)
 * Download MaNGOS and ScriptDev2